commonhaus/foundation/governance/trademark-policy.md

 The Commonhaus Foundation recognizes that some projects may wish to use a project trademark when raising funds through crowdfunding platforms.
 These activities are not official foundation efforts, even if they are coordinated by core participants from our projects.
-Since crowdfunding operates externally to The Commonhaus Foundation, you must obtain permission before using a Commonhaus trademark on any crowdfunding page.
+Since crowdfunding operates externally to the Commonhaus Foundation, you must obtain permission before using a Commonhaus trademark on any crowdfunding page.

 In exchange for using the mark, the Commonhaus requires the administrator of the crowdfunding effort to adhere to these three policies: